-An Overview of Videx (Didanosine, ddI)
+An Overview of Videx (Didanosine)

 Brand Name: Videx EC, Videx

-Contact your health care provider right away if you have the following symptoms that may signal pancreatitis:
+Contact your health care provider right away if you have any of the following symptoms that could be signs of pancreatitis:

-Contact your health care provider right away if you have any of the following symptoms that may signal lactic acidosis:
+Contact your health care provider right away if you have the following symptoms that may be signs of lactic acidosis: